pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Profiles.md

 #### B-Term Cut-off
 This is controlling how "quick" or "twitchy" the boost is.
 This works exactly the same as D-cutoff, but on setpoint.
 It is safe to start with the same cutoffs as used with D. Usually in the range of 10..20.
 This is used in conjunction with [Boost](./Profiles#boost) or [B-gain](./Profiles#boost)

+## Copy Profile

+You can use the _Copy profile_ button at the upper right corner to copy the values of the current profile to another one.